connexcs/docs/card-management.md

 9. Click Upload> Upload> browse and select the rate card file

  ![alt text][ccard-5]

-10.Map the rate card fields against the system fields

  ![alt text][ccard-6]

-11. Click on Upload to customer card.
+10. Click on Upload to customer card.
-12. You will get notification as shown in figure.
+11. You will get notification as shown in figure.

  ![alt text][ccard-7]

-13. After the card is sucessfully imported notification will be displayed.
+12. After the card is sucessfully imported notification will be displayed.

 ## NPA-NXX Customer Rate Card Manual (Generate Profit Internally)